 Observations from EVP, Europe – Ed Winterschladen, July 2020

 The business landscape in the UK is shifting at a pace most of us have never witnessed in our careers.
-So I thought it would be helpful and interesting to pull together some thoughts on how the UK’s procurement and supply chain market is changing and the trends we’re seeing based on our work and conversations with companies over the last month.
+So I thought it would be helpful and interesting to pull together some thoughts on how cost optimisation and the UK’s procurement and supply chain market is changing and the trends we’re seeing based on our work and conversations with companies over the last month.

 1. Decisions continue to be made at pace and big changes are happening fast